tomzmtl/micro-timer/README.md

 ## Notes

-By design, each MicroTimer instance can only be started and stopped once, retaining all its internal data.
+By design, each MicroTimer instance can only be started and stopped once, retaining all its internal data for later use.

-If you need to reuse an instance, use the reset method.
+Reuse a previously-created instance by using the reset() method.